 Like all Martial Arts the amount of practice required to become proficient was significantly greater than was available in a weekly Scout meeting.
-It is perhaps relevant that the reference below are generally to troops with their own headquarters with additional space hired from the District HQ at Grafton Street.
+It is perhaps relevant that the reference below are generally to troops with their own headquarters or with additional space hired from the District HQ at Grafton Street.

 The references to fencing at the 13th Cambridge during WW2 are single line or single word items in the evenings events.
 The scribe either did not have the terminology or the interest to add more.
 Fencing training was held on a separate night.